-As much as it seems like a good idea to plan your wedding entirely on your own, hiring a professional wedding planner can save you more money and all the trouble.
+As much as it seems like a good idea to plan your wedding entirely on your own, hiring a professional wedding planner can save you both money and trouble.
 With years of experience under their belt, planners can expose you to their extensive vendor network and work with the budget that you have.

 They’ll be in charge of handling all the details from start to finish, so you can fully enjoy your special day with zero hassle and stress.
 The last thing you want is to be worrying your bouquet about or perhaps the flower arrangements at the reception.